2009 Saskatchewan Roughriders season

-The 2009 Saskatchewan Roughriders season was the 52nd season for the team in the Canadian Football League.
+The 2009 Saskatchewan Roughriders season was the 52nd season for the team in the Canadian Football League (CFL).
 The Roughriders attempted to win their fourth Grey Cup championship but lost to the Alouettes in the Grey Cup final.

 During the 2009 Grey Cup on the second last play of the game, Sean Lucas of the Saskatchewan Roughriders, lined up as a slot back, behind a defensive linesman, during the missed kick attempt by Montreal.
 With 11 players already on the defensive line, and with 1 player, Jason Armstead, in the end-zone to return any missed kicks, Sean Lucas, a defensive linebacker, was on the field as a defender, & therefore, the 13th man on the field, causing the penalty on the play, and providing Montreal with another opportunity to win the 2009 Grey Cup.

 The Roughriders finished the season in first place for the first time since 1976 and finished with a 10–7–1 record.
-As of the 2019 CFL season, the 2009 season marks the first of only two instances since 1976 that the Roughriders won their division and hosted the West Final as a member team of the CFL.
-They most recently won the Western Division crown during the 2019 season.
+As of the 2025 CFL season, the 2009 season marks the first of only three instances since 1976 that the Roughriders won their division and hosted the West Final as a member team of the CFL.
+They have since won the Western Division crown during the 2019 season and the 2025 season.